Life upended for Americans as U.S. scrambles to contain coronavirus threat

 Two U.S. senators, Rick Scott and Lindsey Graham, opted for self-quarantine after interacting with a delegation led by Brazilian President Jair Bolsonaro in Florida.
 One of Bolsonaro’s team has tested positive for the virus.

-President Donald Trump and Vice President Mike Pence also met the Brazilian delegation, but White House spokeswoman Stephanie Grisham said: “Both the President and Vice President had almost no interactions with the individual who tested positive and do not require being tested at this time.”
+President Donald Trump and Vice President Mike Pence also met the Brazilian delegation, but White House spokeswoman Stephanie Grisham said both of them had “almost no interactions with the individual who tested positive and do not require being tested at this time.”

-Despite the unfolding crisis, Congress was unable to work out a deal on a sweeping coronavirus bill on Thursday.

-Republicans have balked at a plan crafted by Democrats in the House of Representatives and called for a delay in considering the proposed legislation.
-Trump said he did not support the bill.
+Republicans initially balked at a sweeping coronavirus economic aid package crafted by Democrats in the House of Representatives.
+After a day-long negotiating session, House Speaker Nancy Pelosi said late Thursday that they were close to a deal with the administration.

-But the Senate canceled a scheduled recess and will return next week to work on legislation.
+The Senate canceled a scheduled recess and will return next week to work on legislation.

 The Trump administration spelled out details of new rules on U.S. citizens and permanent residents’ returning from Europe under restrictions that ban most Europeans from entering the United States.